tendermint/spec/rust-spec/lightclient/detection/detection.md

 #### **[LCD-IP-STATEMENT.1]**

-Whenever AttackDetector is called, the detector should for each secondary do the following

-- query the secondary by calling `FetchLightBlock` for height *verifiedLS.Latest().Height* remotely.
-- in case the returned block *b* is different from verifiedLS.Latest(), try to replay the verification trace `verifiedLS` with the secondary
+Whenever AttackDetector is called, the detector should for each secondary try to replay the verification trace `verifiedLS` with the secondary
     - in case replaying leads to detection of a light client attack (one of the lightblocks differ from the one in verifiedLS with